angelxuanchang/nlp-class/hw0.md

 We will be checking that all group members are contributing equally to the homework submission and the final project.

-Along with your group members, register yourself as part of a group on both [Canvas]({{ site.canvas }}) and [Coursys]({{ site.coursys }}).
+Along with your group members, register yourself as part of a group on [Coursys]({{ site.coursys }}).
 Please make sure you use exactly the same group name.
 We will use Coursys for providing you feedback on the autograded portion of the homework.

 Create a memorable name for your group.
 If you need help, [seek help](https://www.wordlab.com/name-generators/team-name-generator/).